AdobeDocs/journey-optimizer.en/help/using/experience-decisioning/catalogs.md

     >[!CAUTION]
     >
-    >For now, Experience Decisioning exclusively supports the following data types: String, Integer, Boolean, Date, DateTime and Decisioning Asset.
+    >For now, Decisioning exclusively supports the following data types: String, Integer, Boolean, Date, DateTime and Decisioning Asset.
 Any field falling outside these data types will not be available for use when authoring a decision item or a catalog.

     The value that is input on an attribute with decisioning asset attribute is a public url.
 Most of the time this would point to an image.